subbarao515/Cloud/chaosengineering.md

      * Inject faults to test the hypothesis
  5. Analyze the results
      * Observations gathered during the experiment to determine wheather systems passed or not.
 What fixed you may need to apply

+### Abort conditions
+Abort conditions are system conditions that indicate when we should stop a chaos experiment to avoid negatively impacting other systems or users.

+Compare system state to  abort conditions.
+* Abort if the system crashes or restarts.
+* Abort if we lose network connection to the test system.
+* Abort if we exceed our SLIs, SLAs, or SLOs.

+The automated abort conditions are called <b>health checks</b>

+### Faults categories in 3 types
+1. State
+      * Shutdown
+      * Time Travel
+      * Process killer
+2. Resources
+     * CPU
+     * Memory
+     * IO
+     * Disk

+3. Network
+     * Black hole
+     * Latency
+     * Packet Loss
+     * DNS
+     * Certificate expiry